microsoft/TypeScript/doc/spec.md

 In a type assertion expression of the form `<` *T* `>` *e*, *e* is contextually typed (section [4.19](#4.19)) by *T* and the resulting type of* e* is required to be assignable to *T*, or *T* is required to be assignable to the widened form of the resulting type of *e*, or otherwise a compile-time error occurs.
 The type of the result is *T*.

 Type assertions check for assignment compatibility in both directions.
-Thus, type assertions allow type conversions that *might* be correct, but aren’t *known* to be correct.
+Thus, type assertions allow type conversions that *might* be correct, but aren't *known* to be correct.
 In the example

 ```TypeScript
 class Shape { ... }